MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 ## This folder

 Here's what you'll find:
-- **fastq_files**: contains library fastq files (10k line arbitrary subset)
+- **fastq_files**: contains generated sample FASTQ files
-- **reference_data**: contains reference annotation and genome files for chromosome 1
+- **reference_data**: contains a reference genome file with random DNA sequences, and a reference annotation file with simulated features selected from the genome
 - **features.csv**: spreadsheet of selection rules for counting features
-- **paths.yml**: configuration file for defining pipeline file inputs
+- **paths.yml**: configuration file for defining the pipeline's main file inputs
-- **run_config.yml**: configuration file for defining pipeline preferences for each step and for the overall pipeline run
+- **run_config.yml**: configuration file for defining preferences for each pipeline step and the overall pipeline run
-- **samples.csv**: spreadsheet for defining library files and their associated group and replicate numbers
+- **samples.csv**: spreadsheet for defining the group name, replicate number, etc. for each input FASTQ file

 ## First run
 The configuration is tied together with `run_config.yml`, so this is what you will pass to the pipeline.
 Since we already have a working configuration let's run an end-to-end analysis on our sample data using the command: